-In a setting where only the first unit (Talenti St.) in the first cluster (Legnaia neighborhood) is exposed to the intervention after timepoint $T_0$ (with $1 \leq T_0 < T$), and under the assumption of partial interference, we are interested in the following direct and spillover causal effects at timepoints $t=T_0+1, \ldots, T$.
+In a setting where only the first unit (Talenti St.) in the first cluster (Legnaia neighborhood) is exposed to the intervention after time point $T_0$ (with $1 \leq T_0 < T$), and under the assumption of partial interference, we are interested in the following direct and spillover causal effects at time points $t=T_0+1, \ldots, T$.

 We define the (individual) direct causal effect of treatment 1 versus treatment 0 for the treated unit/street as